 Have you ever felt like a "remainder"?
 That you are no longer sought out?
 That you're no longer worth "full price" because of it?

-This is when many of us become disillusioned with life, but as Richard Cohen reminds us, "Disillusionment means the illusion is over and you are closer to the truth."
+This is when many of us become disillusioned with life, but as Alan Cohen reminds us, "Disillusionment means the illusion is over and you are closer to the truth."
 And just what IS that truth, you may ask?

 That our worth is not based on what others think of us or even how they treat us.
 It never was and never should have been.